johnchandlerburnham/trpl/01/index.md

-to manage dependencies, `nix` is a much more powerful than `cargo`. `nix` is a general purpose build-system and package manager that allows us to have reproducible, atomic builds. `cargo`, for all its virtues, only works with Rust packages (which I think are called crates).
+to manage dependencies, `nix` is a much more powerful than `cargo`. `nix` is a general purpose build-system and package manager that allows us to have reproducible, atomic builds. `cargo`, for all its virtues, only works with Rust packages (crates).
 So if we run into a situation where we have non-rust dependencies, `nix` is going to help us a lot.

 Furthermore, since I'm running NixOS, and therefore already managing all my packages with nix, there's some advantage to maintaining consistency. `nix`